boostorg/mysql/README.md

 Yet to be done (but it is on our list - PRs welcome):

 - Further authentication methods: sha256_password
-- Multi-resultset: begin able to specify several semicolon-separated queries.
+- Multi-resultset: being able to specify several semicolon-separated queries.